 As a Summer Festival Intern, you will:

-- Be a member of the team executing one of the world’s most prestigious dance festivals celebrating its 85th anniversary.
+- Be a member of the team executing one of the world’s most prestigious dance festivals.

 - Receive on-the-job training and experience working with the Festival’s staff.